microsoft/Azure-Kinect-Sensor-SDK/docs/building.md

 * [Clang-Format](http://releases.llvm.org/download.html).
 Please download clang
   v6.0.0 since that is what we are using to format our code.
 To invoke, call ```ninja clangformat```

-If you are building from a command prompt, it must be a x64 visual studio developer command prompt in order for CMake to find the installed compilers.
+If you are building from a command prompt, it must be a x64 Visual Studio developer command prompt in order for CMake to find the installed compilers.
 We build both 32-bit and 64-bit binaries, but 64-bit binaries are the only binaries that are tested.
 (The command prompt should be called something like